Acceptable Usage Policy

 1. General Information.

-This fact accounts for much of the Internet’s openness and value, but it also places a high premium on the judgment and responsibility of those who use the Internet, both in the information they acquire and in the information they disseminate to others.
+This fact accounts for much of the Internet’s openness and value.
+Still, it also places a high premium on the judgment and responsibility of those who use the Internet, both in the information they acquire and in the information they disseminate to others.
 When subscribers obtain information through the Internet, they must keep in mind that Company cannot monitor, verify, warrant, or vouch for the accuracy and quality of the information that users may acquire.

-When users or Clients disseminate information through the Internet, they also must keep in mind that Company does not review, edit, censor, or take responsibility for any information its users, Clients or subscribers may create.
+When users or Clients disseminate information through the Internet, they also must keep in mind that Company does not review, edit, censor, or take responsibility for any information its users, Clients, or subscribers may create.

 For these reasons, Clients and subscribers violate Company policy and the service agreement when they, their Clients, affiliates, or subsidiaries engage in activities described herein.

 The purpose of this AUP is to enhance the quality of the web hosting services and to protect Company’s Clients, and the Internet community as a whole, from illegal, irresponsible, or disruptive Internet activities.